apjanke/so-you-wanna-code/docs/Course-Outline.md

-# So You Wanna Code course outline ideas
+# So You Wanna Code Course Outline

 ## Course areas